HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/armory_meta.md

 # Trivia

-- The Armory was designed by Bear
+- The Armory was designed by Bear.
-- In real life, an armory is a place for a military to store weapons
+- In real life, an armory is a place for a military to store weapons.

 # History

 - v0.15.0
-  - Added
+  - Added.